lowRISC/qemu/docs/opentitan/earlgrey.md

 ### SPI Host

+* `-global ot-earlgrey-board.spiflash<bus>=<flash_type>` should be used to instanciate a SPI dataflash device of the specified type to the first device (/CS0) of the specified bus.
+  Any SPI dataflash device supported by QEMU can be used.
+To list the supported devices, use `grep -F 'INFO("' hw/block/m25p80.c | cut -d'"' -f2`

-* `-drive if=mtd,bus=0,file=<filename>,format=raw` should be used to specify a path to a QEMU RAW image file used as the ISSP IS25WP128 SPI data flash backend file.
+* `-drive if=mtd,bus=0,file=<filename>,format=raw` should be used to specify a path to a QEMU RAW image file used as the SPI data flash backend file.
 This _RAW_ file should have been created with the qemu-img tool.
 There is no dedicated tool to populate this image file for now.

   ````sh
   qemu-img create -f raw spi.raw 16M
   ````

-  For now, bus 0 is assigned to the SPI Host controller with an external flash storage.
-See also Flash controller section.
+  MTD bus 0 is assigned to the SPI0 Host controller and MTD bus 1 is assigned to the SPI1 Host controller.
+See also Embedded Flash controller section.

 ### UART